 A look at how the current top 20 prospects did today.
-Note that this list doesn’t include players currently in the majors (Stolmy Pimentel #13).
+Note that this list doesn’t include players currently in the majors (Casey Sadler #16).
 If a player is in the majors, he will be removed, everyone below him will be shifted up a spot, and a new player will be added to the bottom of the list.
-If a player is out for the season (Jameson Taillon #2, Clay Holmes #12), he will be removed and everyone below him will move up a spot.
+If a player is out for the season (Jameson Taillon #1, Clay Holmes #12), he will be removed and everyone below him will move up a spot.
 Removing these guys doesn’t mean they have lost prospect status.
 It is just an attempt to get 20 active prospects on the list.
-Rankings are from the 2014 Prospect Guide, and links on each name go to their Pirates Prospects player pages.
+Rankings are from the mid-season top 20 update, and links on each name go to their Pirates Prospects player pages.

 16. Michael De La Cruz, OF, Extended Spring Training – DNP

-The 2014 Prospect Guide is now available, and is the perfect resource to follow the minor league system during the 2014 season.
+The 2014 Prospect Guide is on sale for 24% off, using the code “2014DRAFT”.
+The code can be applied to all other items purchased from the store.
 You can order your copy on the products page of the site.

 AAA: INDIANAPOLIS INDIANS

 Result: Indianapolis 4, Durham 0

 Starting Pitcher: A.J.
 Morris, RHP – 9.0 IP, 6 H, 0 R, 0 ER, 1 BB, 7 K, 0 HR

 Top Hitter: Matt Hague, DH – 2-for-3, 2B, 3 RBI